mutexdev/yaak/plugins/action-copy-curl/README.md

 ## Usage

-1. Configure an HTTP request as usual in Yaak
+1. Configure an HTTP request as usual in APIDoctor
 2. Right-click on the request in the sidebar
 3. Select 'Copy as Curl'
 4. The command is copied to your clipboard